laksoo11/Sentiment-Analysis/README.md

 <<<<<<< HEAD
 # Sentiment-Analysis
 Making a sentiment analysis app using python and various built-in libraries.
 Model training, model fitting and model deploying is also done.
+And lastly deploying the app in the web using Streamlit to makit it ever more easy to use and user friendly.
 =======
 # Sentiment Analysis Web Application